 Abstract

 Background: Lower air temperature and cold spells have been associated with an increased risk of various diseases.
 However, the short-term effect of lower air temperature and cold spells on myocardial infarction (MI) remains incompletely understood.

+Objectives: To investigate the short-term effects of lower air temperature and cold spells on the risk of hospitalization for MI in Sweden.

 Methods: This population-based nationwide study included 120,380 MI cases admitted to hospitals in Sweden during the cold season (October to March) from 2005 to 2019.
 Daily mean air temperature (1 km2 resolution) was estimated using machine learning, and percentiles of daily temperatures experienced by individuals in the same municipality were employed as individual exposure indicators to account for potential geographic adaptation.
 Cold spells were defined as periods of at least two consecutive days with a daily mean temperature below the 10th percentile of the temperature distribution for each municipality.
 A time-stratified case-crossover design incorporating conditional logistic regression models with distributed lag non-linear models using lag 0-1 (immediate) and 2-6 days (delayed) was employed to evaluate the short-term effects of lower air temperature and cold spells on total MI, non-ST-segment elevation MI (NSTEMI) and ST-segment elevation MI (STEMI).